OBOAcademy/obook/docs/tutorial/fhkb.md

 [2] Luigi Iannone, Alan Rector, and Robert Stevens.
 Embedding knowledge patterns into owl.
 In _European Semantic Web Conference (ESWC09)_ , pages 218–232, 2009.

-[3] Dmitry Tsarkov, Uli sattler, Margaret Stevens, and Robert Stevens.
+[3] Dmitry Tsarkov, Uli Sattler, Margaret Stevens, and Robert Stevens.
 A Solution for the Man-Man Problem in the Family History Knowledge Base.
-In _Sixth International Workshop on OWL: Experi- ences and Directions 2009_ , 2009.
+In _Sixth International Workshop on OWL: Experiences and Directions 2009_ , 2009.